cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/redirect.md

   order: 232
 ---

 The content team can create redirects without help from a developer.
+You'll need the URL of the:

+* Page you're replacing
-Page URLs are created in WordPress using the _URL Slug_ field in the _Document_ tab of the right menu.
+* Page you're creating (which you'll set in WordPress using the _URL Slug_ field in the _Document_ tab of the right menu)

 Before you make a redirect, check these things first: